Category: Business CentralRead time: 6 MinsPublished on: 14 Nov 2025

 Limitations to Work Order Restriction Enhancement in Business Central

-Unlinked orders were left abandoned.
-Though those orders have work descriptions populated with the Production Order number, they were not deleted.
-They were not deleted due to certain functional and technical blockers.
+Your unlinked orders were left abandoned.
+Though those orders have work descriptions populated with the Production Order number, they are not deleted due to certain functional and technical blockers.

 5. Handling Linked and Unlinked Orders